Monetary policy and the corporate bond market: How important is the Fed information effect?

-Does expansionary monetary policy induce investors to reach for yield and drive up the price of risky assets?
+Does expansionary monetary policy drive up prices of risky assets?
 Or, do investors interpret monetary policy easing as a signal that economic fundamentals are weaker than they previously believed, prompting riskier asset prices to fall?
-We test these two competing hypotheses — i.e., the “reaching for yield” hypothesis and the “Fed information effect” hypothesis — in the context of the U.S. corporate bond market and find evidence strongly in favor of the latter.
-Following an unanticipated easing (tightening) of monetary policy on Federal Open Markets Committee announcement days, returns on corporate bonds with higher credit risk underperform (outperform) relative to safer corporate bonds.
+We test these competing hypotheses within the U.S. corporate bond market and find evidence strongly in favor of the second explanation—known as the “Fed information effect”.
+Following an unanticipated monetary policy tightening (easing), returns on corporate bonds with higher credit risk outperform (underperform).
 We conclude that monetary policy surprises are predominantly interpreted by market participants as signaling information about the state of the economy.

 Keywords: monetary policy, corporate bonds, reaching for yield, Federal Reserve information